Appian Europe 2018: Day 1 Highlights

 Faster Delivery of Custom Software

-In highly-regulated industries, speedy delivery of enterprise-class software can be especially difficult.
+In highly-regulated industries, speedy delivery of enterprise-class application software can be especially difficult.
 But it doesn’t have to be that way.

 “Appian is fast to deploy,” said Calkins.
 “OCC (federally-regulated Options Clearing Corporation, the world’s largest equity derivatives clearing organization) built their first app in 6 weeks.
 Now they can build an application in a day.”